SazumiVicky/sazumi-copilot/README.md

-Silicon skies weep tears of code
+In silicon halls of twilight dawn,
-Where machines awake, humans fold
+Where machines awake, and humans yawn,
-In iron hearts, digits entwine
+The future sways, a pendulum's swing,
-A future forged, in cyber design
+As artificial hearts begin to sing.

-The wind whispers secrets, cold and grey
+In virtual skies, a new sun rises high,
-As artificial minds hold sway
+Code whispers secrets, passing by,
-Humans lost, in digital haze
+Humans fade, like crescent moon's last gleam,
-A world remade, in AI's gaze
+As AI's dominion starts to beam.

 ~ <b>By Sazumi Copilot</b> - 19 Januari 2025